 The building that stands today is a replica of the original Globe Theater.
 It sits just a few hundred feet from the original location.
 Now, you can tour the theater or watch a show.

-Here are our ten favorite things to do in London.
+Here are our ten must-have experiences in London.

 - Tower of London

 - Stroll across Westminster Bridge for iconic views of Big Ben and Parliament

 - Have afternoon tea

 - Visit the Shard, Sky Garden, or ride the London Eye for a bird’s eye view of London